• Skip to main content

 For adventure, off-trail caving, visit this page.

-We went in October with a reservation, but we didn’t need one and ended up getting into an earlier tour group.
+We went in October with a reservation but didn’t need one and ended up getting into an earlier tour group.

 In the summer, it’s recommended you make an advance reservation to avoid long wait times.